saschasommer/django-djajax/README.rst

 Usage examples
 ==============

-Documentation is very incomplete and will be added later on.
+This documentation is very incomplete as of now.
+More details and examples will be added later on.

 Here is a very simple quick example:

 What we will do is connect an input box in a model form with the model attribute.
 Whenever a specified Javascript event is triggered on the client (default: enter key pressed), the connected model attribute is updated in the backend via an AJAX call.
-The necessary javascript functions are genereted automatically by djajax.
+The necessary javascript functions are generated automatically by djajax.

 What you have to do: